-Leann explained, “In the biblical times there was a demoness called Lilith, she was over the command of a legion of demons, seems you have acquired some kind of that power during birth.”

-“In other words, a Demonica rules over a legion of spirits, not necessarily evil which is not that bad but yes you can rule over evil and good spirits.”

-“So Sheryl, Do you know about anyone who might have done a deal in the past?
-Some relative or somebody close to you that could have you involved in anything related to demons?”
+Leann explained: “In biblical times, there was a demoness called Lilith.
+She commanded a legion of demons.
+It seems you have acquired some of that power during birth.
+In other words, a Demonica rules over a legion of spirits—not necessarily evil, so not so bad—but yes, you can rule over evil and good spirits.
+So, Sheryl, do you know about anyone who might have done a deal in the past?
+Some relative or somebody close to you that could have involved you in anything related to demons?

-“I’m sorry, I know is a bunch of information to digest but we have no time to waste…”
+I’m sorry, I know this is a bunch of information to digest, but we have no time to waste.

-“We need to find out what you’re capable of, hopefully, we could find something in the books.”
+We need to find out what you’re capable of.
+Then hopefully, we can find something in the books to aid us.”

-I just said Leann, to be honest somehow, I feel I was born for this so don’t worry, let’s just dig into this, and as the entity said we can work together and who knows, we can avoid the dark angels or semi-demons or whatever the hell they are to fulfill their plans.
+I replied, “Leann, to be honest, somehow I feel I was born for this, so don’t worry; let’s just dig into this, and as the entity said, we can work together.
+And who knows, we can maybe stop the dark angels or semi-demons or whatever the hell they are from fulfilling their plans.”

-“Good Sheryl!
+“Good, Sheryl!
 We’re definitely on the same page.”

-All of the sudden from the tarot cards, a card was thrown on the floor showing a man riding a camel, we were wondering if it was connected somehow with the entity we just saw.
-One thing in common is that these spirits or entities we have been seen just disappear right after offering their deals, same with this last dark figure.
+All of the sudden from the tarot cards, a card was thrown on the floor showing a man riding a camel.
+We were wondering if it was connected somehow with the entity we just saw.
+One thing in common was that these spirits or entities we have been seeing just disappear right after offering their deals—same with this last dark figure.

-At this point, we learned a bunch of stuff but haven’t achieved that much honestly…
+At this point, we had learned a bunch of stuff:

-Jeremy is now possessed and lost somewhere in the realms or dimensions
+Our mysterious ally was now possessed and lost somewhere in another realm or dimension, and the second element hasn’t even been acquired.

-We haven’t heard or seen Bothet or Artoon anymore
+We haven’t heard or seen Bothet or Artoon in quite a while.

-The mission is half done and we don’t know what’s going to happen now to us or Jeremy

-After being interrupted by this tall dark figure, everything just got back to normal, it all seemed like nothing happened and we felt we were more lost than ever.
+After being interrupted by this tall, dark figure, everything just went back to normal; it all seemed like nothing happened, and we felt we were more lost than ever.
 What we were supposed to do now?

 If we tried to do a new session, what could happen?
-We still don’t know if we have Jeremy by our side or is Xophur masquerading him, besides we might be putting ourselves at risk as we have proven other entities can come on the way and just dive into worlds as they please and probably strike us down.
-We decided it was time to take a break from this at least for a while or until we figure something out.
+We don’t know if we actually have an ally by our side.
+Is Xophur masquerading as him?
+Besides, we might be putting ourselves at risk, as we have proven other entities can come our way and just dive into worlds as they please and maybe even strike us down.
+We decided it was time to take a break from this—at least for a while or until we figured something out.

-Everything remained quiet after around one week since the events happened.
-We didn’t get any news from Jeremy, the demons, or the tall dark figure which remained nameless and unidentifiable, we never found anything related to his appearance in the Memento Mori nor Soul Demonica which strangely went missing a couple of days after we were using them.
+Everything remained quiet for around a week since the events happened.
+We didn’t get any news from the mysterious ally, the demons, or the tall, dark figure, which remained nameless and unidentifiable.
+We never found anything related to his appearance in the Memento Mori or Soul Demonica, which both strangely went missing a couple of days after we used them.

-After running out of options for research, I decided to get back online and try to find something that could help us but the internet can be deceiving in some information we need and now than ever, we need to be more careful.
+After running out of options for research, I decided to get back online and try to find something that could help us, but the internet can be deceiving.
+Now more than than ever, we need to be careful.

-After checking at least five or eight websites I found out something related to a demon called King Kamoolod which portrayed a man riding a horse and in some cultures is also a camel.
-I was wondering if we were dealing with the same entity, in the end, it could be masquerading a damned soul as Leann said.
+After checking five or six websites, I found out something related to a demon called King Kamoolod, who portrayed a man riding a horse and, in some cultures, was also a camel.
+I was wondering if we were dealing with the same entity.
+In the end, it could be masquerading as a damned soul, as Leann had said.